tfluhr/test-project/docs/chapters/formatting.md

 :::

-## YAML within Lantern

-The information stored in the YAML file will be used to fill the templates for each of the publication formats (e.g. HTML, PDF, etc.).
-You need to edit a `metadata.yml` file to store the textbook's title, authors, contributors, and license, and other information.
-For example, in the case of [*Lantern: Minimal Computing Workflows for Publishing Open Textbooks*](http://lantern.northwestern.pub), the `metadata.yml` file stores all the data necessary to display this information (and more):
+The information stored in YAML syntax will be used to fill the templates for each of the publication formats (e.g. HTML, PDF, etc.).
+Lantern includes a `metadata.yml` file (more on this later!) that is used to store all the data necessary to display this information (and more):

 - Title
 - Subtitle